gonative-cc/network-docs/network-info.md

 - Make sure you firstly tested your setup on Testnet.
 - Ask Discord admins to add you to the mainnet channel.
-- Buy uumee to self delegate.
+- Buy NTIV to self delegate.